© Crown copyright 2018

 - consistent quality of data provides clear and accurate search results

 - instant online search result with 24/7 access to the data, reducing delays in receiving searches

 - unlimited repeat searches for six months to check for any new charges before completing a transaction

 - search history dashboard giving you access to your previous searches at any time

-Throughout the course of 2018, the following local authorities’ local land charges data will transfer to HM Land Registry.
+Throughout the course of 2018 and 2019, the following local authorities’ local land charges data will transfer to HM Land Registry.
 This list is subject to change.